chauth/confluence_http_authenticator/README.md

 #### About Configuration

-The authenticator's config file is *remoteUserAuthenticator.properties*.
+The authenticator's config file is `remoteUserAuthenticator.properties`.
 A sample one comes with the version of the authenticator that you are using is provided as a separate download along with the authenticator jar, but you may need to tweak it for your environment.
-Back up any existing version of remoteUserAuthenticator.properties, and download the one for your version, and put it into Confluence's WEB-INF/classes directory.
+Back up any existing version of `remoteUserAuthenticator.properties`, and download the one for your version, and put it into Confluence's `WEB-INF/classes` directory.

 A description of each property available in the plugin and how it can be configured is in the *remoteUserAuthenticator.properties* file provided as an additional download alongside the authenticator jar.
 To download that file, see [Confluence Shibboleth Authenticator].

 #### Basic Configuration

-(Note: There should NOT be quotes in the values of header.fullname and header.email as there were in a previous version of remoteUserAuthenticator.properties, the header.fullname and header.email need to match the header names in AAP.xml, and the Attribute Rules for the header names in AAP.xml need to be uncommented).
+Note: There should NOT be quotes in the values of `header.fullname` and `header.email` as there were in a previous version of `remoteUserAuthenticator.properties`, the `header.fullname` and `header.email` need to match the header names in `AAP.xml`, and the Attribute Rules for the header names in `AAP.xml` need to be uncommented.

-These properties are not optional, except header.fullname and header.email [which are only optional in Shib Auth for Conf v1.5 and greater (SHBL-18).
+These properties are not optional, except `header.fullname` and `header.email`, which are only optional in Shib Auth for Conf v1.5 and greater (SHBL-18).
 See the sample config for more information on each property.
 Note that the values of the headers provided by Shibboleth can be empty (which will populate the Confluence user with empty values for those headers).
 It is strongly suggested if you want Confluence to create users, to also let it update the info (on each login), and to specify headers which more often than not will provide fullname and email values for each user (since these are used by the application).

-For this example, I made the header.fullname and header.email match the headers defined by default in AAP.xml:
+For this example, I made the `header.fullname` and `header.email` match the headers defined by default in `AAP.xml`:

     create.users=true
     update.info=true
     default.roles=confluence-users
     header.fullname=Shib-InetOrgPerson-displayName
     header.email=Shib-InetOrgPerson-mail
     header.remote_user=REMOTE_USER

-Note that even if you supply update.info=true, it will not attempt to update read-only users (such as those from an LDAP repository).
+Note that even if you supply `update.info=true`, it will not attempt to update read-only users (such as those from an LDAP repository).
 That way the authenticator can support having both read-only and read-write user repositories.

-Warning: Be sure to uncomment header.remote_user in the configuration and to change it to REMOTE_USER if that is how you are passing the username in, which is the typical usage.
+Warning: Be sure to uncomment `header.remote_user` in the configuration and to change it to `REMOTE_USER` if that is how you are passing the username in, which is the typical usage.
 This will be fixed in future versions.

 #### Dynamic Roles

-This optional feature allows the authenticator to automatically assign users to roles based on attribute values they have, list the attribute name in *header.dynamicroles.attributenames* and specify the roles each value should map to.
-To automatically remove the user from the role when the user no longer has the attribute value, list the role also in *purge.roles*.
+This optional feature allows the authenticator to automatically assign users to roles based on attribute values they have, list the attribute name in `header.dynamicroles.attributenames` and specify the roles each value should map to.
+To automatically remove the user from the role when the user no longer has the attribute value, list the role also in `purge.roles`.

     header.dynamicroles.attributenames=SHIB-EP-ENTITLEMENT, Shib-EP-UnscopedAffiliation
     header.dynamicroles.testing=test-users, qa-test-users
     header.dynamicroles.some\:urn\:organization.com\:role\:manage=confluence-administrators
     purge.roles=test-users,qa-test-users

 You can also use regex to map dynamically.
 For example, if you wanted to take all the attributes in a header called {{nameofheader}}, and create groups in Confluence in the format 'prefix\-{{content}}' (so a user with {{nameofheader}}={{content}} becomes a member of the group {{prefix-content}}) then this would work:

     header.dynamicroles.attributenames=nameofheader

     dynamicroles.header.nameofheader=nameofmap

     dynamicroles.mapper.nameofmap.match=(.*)
     dynamicroles.mapper.nameofmap.transform=prefix-$1

 You can then replace {{nameofheader}} and {{nameofmap}} to create your own mappings, and customise the regex ('match') and output ('transform') to suit your needs.
 Only the set part (within brackets) of the regex will be passed to the transform in {{$1}}.